civiform/docs/docs/contributor-guide/developer-guide/getting-started.md

 If you still have trouble getting some symbols to show (such as `routes` packages), try the following, in order:

-1. Go to Project Structure and add `target/scala-2.13` to your Sources in the `civiform-server` Module.
+1. Go to Project Structure and add `target` to your Sources in the `civiform-server` Module.
 2. Go to the sbt shell **within IntelliJ** and run `compile`.
 3. Go to Preferences, then "Languages and Frameworks", then "Scala".
 Switch Error Highlighting from "Built-in" to "Compiler".